bleonheart/Lilia/documentation/docs/libraries/lia.color.md

 **Purpose**

-Builds and returns a UI palette derived from the config’s base color.
+Builds and returns a UI palette derived from the config’s base color obtained via `lia.config.get("Color")`.

 **Parameters**